Bob Boetticher: Career

+He is currently founder and formerly was President and CEO of LHT Consulting Group, a subsidiary of Service Corporation International.
 Since 1993, Boetticher has been Vice-Chairman/CEO and on May 22, 2018 was elected Chairman of the Board of the National Museum of Funeral History, a 35,000 sq. ft. facility located in Houston which houses the country's largest collection of funeral service artifacts.
 He has also served as Vice-Chairman of the Board of Regents for the Commonwealth Institute of Funeral Service since 1993.
 In 2014, Boetticher became President of The Heritage Club - National Funeral Director's Association, a charitable group that funds and supports educational endeavors in the funeral service industry.
+He also serves on the Board of Trustees of the Army and Navy Academy.